realifetech/ios-sdk/README.md

 To ensure the SDK is configured before any other functionality is used, we recommend adding the code to your `AppDelegate`'s `applicationDidFinishLaunching(_:)`.

 # Setup core services
-RealifeTech-SDK/Core provides factory methods in `CoreFactory` to allow you to initialise the services.
+RealifeTech-SDK provides factory methods in `CoreFactory` to allow you to initialise the services.

 1. ***UIDeviceInterface***: A helper to get the UUID, model and system version of the current device.
 ```